| Assessment weight : 40% | Due : Week 13 |

 accessor methods.

-passing this line, along with the parameter DELIM
+passing this line, along with the parameter DELIM, to the Stock

 are created, append them to the array.
 The method